 A CPU temperature spike can frustrate, but it doesn’t have to stop you from getting work done.
 Here are some ways that an increased processor temperature could happen and how they can be fixed.

-If your computer keeps shutting off after a sudden increase in the temp, then there may be something wrong with fans or other components on your motherboard.
-There are also lots of things you can do to keep temperatures stable if you want to avoid having this issue altogether!
+If your computer keeps shutting off after a sudden increase in the temp, there may be something wrong with fans or other components on your motherboard.
+You can also do many things to keep temperatures stable if you want to avoid having this issue altogether!